smaremanda/add-in-docs/docs/outlook/item-data.md

 If your Outlook add-in is activated in read forms, you can get an Exchange callback token.
 This token can be usedin server-side code to access the full item via Exchange Web Services (EWS).
 By specifying the  **ReadItem** permission in the add-in manifest, you can use the [mailbox.getCallbackTokenAsync](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.html) method to get an Exchange callback token, the [mailbox.ewsUrl](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.html) property to get the URL of the EWS endpoint for the user's mailbox, and [item.itemId](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html) to get the EWS ID for the selected item.
 You can then pass the callback token, EWS endpoint URL, and the EWS item ID to server-side code to access the [GetItem](http://msdn.microsoft.com/en-us/library/e3590b8b-c2a7-4dad-a014-6360197b68e4%28Office.15%29.aspx) operation, to get more properties of the item.

-## Accessing Exchange Web Services from a read or compose add-in
+## Accessing EWS from a read or compose add-in

 You can also use the [mailbox.makeEwsRequestAsync](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.html) method to access the Exchange Web Services (EWS) operations [GetItem](http://msdn.microsoft.com/en-us/library/e3590b8b-c2a7-4dad-a014-6360197b68e4%28Office.15%29.aspx) and [UpdateItem](http://msdn.microsoft.com/en-us/library/5d027523-e0bc-4da2-b60b-0cb9fc1fdfe4%28Office.15%29.aspx) directly from the add-in.
 You can use these operations to get and set many properties of a specified item.
 This method is available to Outlook add-ins regardless of whether the add-in has been activated in a read or compose form, as long as you specify the **ReadWriteMailbox** permission in the add-in manifest.
 For more information in using **makeEwsRequestAsync** to access EWS operations, see [Call web services from an Outlook add-in](../outlook/web-services.md).